99003746/N9_SDLC_CALCULATOR/1_Requirements/PRODUCT_FEATURES_&_SWOT_ANALYSIS/README.md

 **WEAKNESS:** 1) It has limited operations.
 People trying to do calculations regarding complex numbers and other things regarding statistics will not be able to do so.

-2) The battery inside a solar calculator is mostly alkaline button cell that cannot be recharged.
+2) The battery inside a solar calculator is mostly alkaline button cell which cannot be recharged.

 **OPPORTUNITIES:** 1) The price of the product is less than other products with same features that are available in the market.